City/Town: • Oakland |

 The English Family

 Owing more than $2.1 million for the property, Gary and Dana English filed for bankruptcy, and the property was foreclosed upon in July 2019.
 In 2021, the property was sold to Virginia-based real estate and development firm Cornerstone Group Development LLC for $7.7 million, who filed a notice in January 2024 to make โimprovementsโ to the property, including demolition.
-The house was once again abandoned for several years before meeting its end on April 25, 2024.
+The house was again abandoned for several years before meeting its end on April 25, 2024.